rltianlab/rltianlab.github.io/_posts/2022-11-16-Paper-published.md

  <img src="/static/img/news/20221116_CDpaper.jpg" width="50%" alt="paper" class="img-fluid">

- The work is published in Cell Discovery. <a href='/static/papers/2022-CD.pdf'>Read more here</a>
+ This work is published in Cell Discovery. <a href='/static/papers/2022-CD.pdf'>Read more here</a>

- Congratulations to Jianhui, who is the co-first author of this paper!
+ **Congratulations to Jianhui, who is the co-first author of this paper!**